netsec-ethz/rains/DESIGN-CONNECTION-CAPABILITY.md

 - it must provide an insertion function.
 - it must provide fast lookup to connections and pointers to capability lists based on the connection's type and addr.
 If there are several connections stored, it returns all of them.
-- it must provide a mechanism to detect and delete closed connections.
-- it must also provide a delete method which closes the connection and deletes the entry based on the connection's type and address (in case a server actively wants to terminate a connection).
+- it must provide a delete method which closes the connection and deletes the entry based on the connection's type and address (in case a server actively wants to terminate a connection).
 - all cache operations must be safe for concurrent access